 Further, it is equally critical to implement these measures in your other platforms as well as in your personal life — after all, if hackers are able to gain access to your own digital resources, it could provide a gateway to exploiting those of your company.
 Startups are especially vulnerable here, since in the early days, personal and company assets often overlap and bleed into each other in both understandable and unexpected ways.

 For startups, focusing on security can often be seen as a blocker.
 But setting up MFA is an essential step in your company’s growth — one that will safeguard your most valuable assets and set you up for continued success.

 Xuan Gao is a Solutions Architect at AWS on the Startups team, where she helps startups grow their business and achieve their goals by using AWS efficiently.
 She is passionate about cloud technologies.
-She loves travelling and cooking in her free time.
+She loves traveling and cooking in her free time.

 The AWS Startups Content Marketing Team collaborates with startups of all sizes and across all sectors to deliver exceptional content that educates, entertains, and inspires.